Iba1 Recombinant Rabbit Monoclonal Antibody [JM36-62]

 Product Type: Recombinant Rabbit monoclonal IgG, primary antibodies

-Species reactivity: Human, Mouse, Rat
+Species reactivity: Human, Mouse, Rat, Cynomolgus monkey, Pig

-Applications: WB, IHC-P, FC, IP, IF-Cell, IF-Tissue, IHC-Fr
+Applications: WB, IHC-P, IHC-Fr, IF-Tissue, IF-Cell, FC, IP, mIHC

 Clonality: Monoclonal